 The Roloff family is best known for its role on the TLC show, Little People, Big World.
 But they also run a farm that has one of the best pumpkin patches in the country.
 You only need to drive about 30 miles west of Portland to visit the farm in Helvetia, and the pumpkin patch is open to the public every October.
 The Roloffs are known for their delicious pumpkin salsas.
 You can visit between 10 am and 6 pm between October 1 and October 30 to pick your own pumpkin, browse the gift barn, take a wagon tour, ride a pony, and get your face painted.
 The Adventure Area has a corn stalk maze, petting zoo, putt putt golf, and much more.

 Open between late September and Halloween, Jumbo’s Pumpkin Patch spans 30 acres of Pick Your Own Pumpkins space, a 15-acre corn maze, hayrides, pony rides, and face painting.
-There’s a concession stand for food and 6,500-square-feet of shopping area with fall handicrafts.
+There’s a concession stand for food and a 6,500-square-feet of shopping area with fall handicrafts.
 Dog owners should know that no pets are allowed at the farm, but admission is free for everyone.
-This pumpkin patch has been around since 1994, and pumpkins you pick cost $0.49 per pound.
+This pumpkin patch has been around since 1994, and the pumpkins you pick cost $0.49 per pound.

 Iowa is a big farming state, and Uncle Bill’s Farm is one of the best pumpkin farms in the Midwest.
 It’s open from mid-September to just before Halloween and has been helping families make memories for over 20 years.
-Besides pumpkins, visitors can look forward to the train, goals, wheel barrow course, shopping in the green house, and corn maze.
+Besides pumpkins, visitors can look forward to the train, goals, wheelbarrow course, shopping in the greenhouse, and corn maze.
 The farm’s hours are from 10-6 Monday through Saturday and 11-6 on Sunday.
-Weekday admission is $7 and weekend admission is $10 for ages three and up.